Lizzl/mid_bootcamp_project_regression-Alice/README.md

 ## Project Description
 The task was to build a machine learning model to predict the selling prices of houses based on a variety of features on which the value of the house is evaluated.
 Further, I would explore the characteristics of the houses using some business intelligence tool.
 One of those parameters include understanding which factors are responsible for higher property value - $650K and above.
-The data was originally published [here] (https://www.kaggle.com/harlfoxem/housesalesprediction).
+The data was originally published [here](https://www.kaggle.com/harlfoxem/housesalesprediction).
 The data visualization was done with Tableau.